Everything you need to know about hard water and how an electronic water descaler can help

 What are they?

 Electronic water descalers are an ideal option for anyone who wishes to overcome the problems caused by hard water.
 While only a small device, they can have great benefits.
-These devices are ideal for both homes and businesses that want to get rid of all those damaging consequences of scale build-up.

 So, how do they work?

-Instead, the water descaler works by altering the behaviour of the mineral ions.
+A water descaler works by altering the behaviour of the mineral ions.
 The water descalers are fitted to the water supply.
 They are quick and easy to install and does not take up a mass amount of room.
 Just a little device that fits neatly by the plumbing.

 The devices work by creating an electromagnetic field.
 An electrical current is passed through the water.
 The electrical current alters the behaviour of the ions to prevent them from solidifying the building up.
 No more nasty calcium deposits.